-After years of experience in repairing Diesel engines, generators, turbines, hydraulic, iron working etc. we chose our collaboration with the accomplices in the field of repair The Metalock International Association Ltd, which is a pioneer in new technologies of repair and maintenance.
-Main works of our company as Metalock Engineering Hellas are marine repairs.
+After years of experience in Repairs, we chose our collaboration with the accomplices in the field of repair The Metalock International Association Ltd, which is a pioneer in new technologies of repair and maintenance.
+Main works of our company are Metalock repairs, overhauling of engines, replacements of crankshafts, in situ machining, welding, high pressure hydraulics repair and reconditioning of diesel engine components.
 In ship repairing our main concern is the safety and satisfaction of the customer which is achieved by constant evolving methods of repair.
-Beyond marine repairs we are involved in industrial repairs like mining industries, power plants etc.
+We have available experienced technicians-engineers, in order to present responsibility and quality.
+Our engineers have experience of repairs, in many types of Engines.
+Especially in replacement of major attachments, like Crankshafts and Engine Blocks.
+Beyond marine repairs we are involved in industrial repairs like mining industries, power plants etc. Furthermore, we are qualified and certified as manufacturers of high precision machine parts suitable for internal combustion engines and auxiliaries.

 Metalock is a worldwide organization with company-members in almost every country.
 These are licensed members of The Metalock International Association and use exclusively the Metalock process in every country.
 The unique Metalock material is the result of continuous research of M.I.A. and is manufactured exclusively for its members.
 The composition, the forging and placement process of the material is M.I.A.’s exclusiveness.
 Metalock repair is specialized by trained engineers under the control and license of M.I.A.
 Annual conferences are held in which each company-member is informed of the latest developments on the Metalock process and exchange technical experience in order that they can deal the problems of its client with diligence and seriousness.